pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 By installing xDebug, you are enabling it to run on startup by default.

-To control the behavior of xDebug (in the `php-fpm` Container), you can run the following commands from the Mage2dock root folder, (at the same prompt where you run docker-compose):
+To control the behavior of xDebug (in the `php-fpm` Container), you can run the following commands from the Laradock root folder, (at the same prompt where you run docker-compose):

 - Stop xDebug from running by default: `.php-fpm/xdebug stop`.
 - Start xDebug by default: `.php-fpm/xdebug start`.